shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/README.md

 To start this analysis, we will look at two bar graphs showing the distribution of individual income in Baltimore City, MD and the distribution of income in Hunterdon County, NJ.
 ![alt text](https://github.com/shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/blob/main/individualincomebaltimore.png)
 ![alt text](https://github.com/shannonpowelson/comparing-baltimore-hunterdon-county-individual-income/blob/main/individualincomehunterdoncounty.png)
+The above graphs show that individual income is distributed differently in Baltimore City and Hunterdon County.
+In Baltimore City, there is a large range of incomes.
+There are very high incomes and very low incomes.
+However, in Hunterdon County, the incomes are very similar and consistent.
+There are no extreme values like in the incomes for Baltimore City.

 ## Summary